jedgroev/SCC_R_package/README.md

 R packages give you a structure to organize your code (and data) in a structured and standardized manner.
-In essence, an R package is a hyper-organized R-project of functions.
-A first tip, whether you want to create an R package or not, it is always a good idea to organize analyses that are part of a single work-package (e.g. publication, presentation) into an R-project (and to use functions for tasks that can be repeated).
+In essence, an R package is a hyper-organized R project of functions.
+A first tip, whether you want to create an R package or not, it is always a beneficial to organize analyses that are part of a single work-package (e.g. publication, presentation) into an R project (and to use functions for tasks that can be repeated).
 A prerequisite to facilitate creating an R package is basic knowledge of rstudio-GUI.
-While R-studio is not necessary to create an R package, it really makes it much easier.
+While RStudio is not necessary to create an R package, it really makes it much easier.

 <!-- # <a name="beforestarting"></a> -->